 Pupils are encouraged to ‘move’ within the concrete-pictorial-abstract approach to ensure competence and confidence

 By the end of Year 6 our pupils are confident in all areas of the 4 operations and are prepared for secondary school life.

 To support the mental dexterity with numbers we learn number facts, such as number bonds and times tables.
-These are regularly practiced and tested - often in fun ways like times table bingo or Timestables Rockstars.
+These are regularly practised and tested - often in fun ways like times table bingo or Timestables Rockstars.
 Key Instant Recall Facts (KIRFs) are sent home termly to be learnt to support the children's fluency in number recall.

 Outside of the daily Maths lessons, children complete their ‘5 a day’ which is where they develop, practice and apply their methods for and understanding of the four operations - addition, subtraction, multiplication and division.
 Once the children reach standard method in these they then daily complete a range of questions which include; data, angle; shapes as well as a continued focus on calculation.